TAALERI PLC STOCK EXCHANGE RELEASE 6 APRIL 2022 AT 11:45 (EEST)

 The General Meeting decided that the number of the members of the Board of Directors be set as six (6).

-The current members of Board of Directors, Juhani Elomaa, Juha Laaksonen, Hanna Maria Sievinen, Elina Björklund and Tuomas Syrjänen, were re-elected to the Board of Directors.
-Further, Petri Castrén was elected as a new member of the Board.
+Current members of Board of Directors, Elina Björklund, Petri Castrén, Juhani Elomaa, Hanna Maria Sievinen and Tuomas Syrjänen, were re-elected to the Board of Directors.
+Further, Jouni Takakarhu was elected as a new member of the Board.

-Election of the chairman and deputy chairman of the Board of Directors
+Election of the chairperson and deputy chairperson of the Board of Directors

-The General Meeting decided to elect Juhani Elomaa as the chairman of the Board of Directors and Juha Laaksonen as a deputy chairman.
+The General Meeting decided to elect Juhani Elomaa as the chairperson of the Board of Directors and Hanna Maria Sievinen as a deputy chairperson.

 Selecting the auditor and deciding on the auditor’s remuneration

 The General Meeting decided that Ernst & Young Oy, a firm of authorised public accounts, be re-elected as the company’s auditor for a term ending at the close of the next Annual General Meeting.
-Ernst & Young Oy has announced that Ulla Nykky, Authorised Public Accountant, continues as the auditor with principal responsibility.
+Ernst & Young Oy has announced that Johanna Winqvist-Ilkka, Authorised Public Accountant, will act as the auditor with principal responsibility.